natea/whatshack/docs/SUPABASE_INTEGRATION.md

 ## Step 1: Apply the Database Schema

-The database schema needs to be applied to the Supabase project.
-This can be done using the Supabase Studio SQL Editor.
+The database schema, defined in [`db_scripts/db_schema_v1.sql`](db_scripts/db_schema_v1.sql), must be applied to your Supabase project.

+**Schema Application Status (Post-SPARC Refinement):**
+The Supabase database schema has been successfully updated and verified to align with [`db_scripts/db_schema_v1.sql`](db_scripts/db_schema_v1.sql).
+This alignment was confirmed via manual execution in Supabase Studio as part of a recently completed SPARC Refinement cycle.

+**Manual Application Steps (if re-applying or for new setups):**
-1. Log in to the Supabase dashboard and navigate to your project
+1. Log in to the Supabase dashboard and navigate to your project.
-2. Go to the SQL Editor
+2. Go to the SQL Editor.
-3. Copy the contents of the `supabase_schema.sql` file (or open the file directly)
+3. Open the [`db_scripts/db_schema_v1.sql`](db_scripts/db_schema_v1.sql) file locally.
+4. Copy its contents.
-4. Paste the SQL commands into the SQL Editor
+5. Paste the SQL commands into the SQL Editor.
-5. Execute the SQL commands
+6. Execute the SQL commands.

-The `supabase_schema.sql` file was generated using the `scripts/export_sql_for_supabase.py` script and contains all the necessary SQL commands to create the tables, indexes, RLS policies, and functions as specified in the requirements.

 ## Step 2: Set Environment Variables